e-gov/GOVSSO/TechnicalSpecification.md

 The key element of the process described above is connection of the `state` value with the session.
 This is achieved by using a cookie.
 (This is a temporary authentication session.
 The work session will be created by the client application after the successful completion of the authentication).

-Further information: unfortunately, this topic is not presented clearly in the OpenID Connect protocol [[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)].
-Some information can be found from an unofficial document [[OIDC-BASIC](https://openid.net/specs/openid-connect-basic-1_0.html)] "2.1.1.1 Request Parameters".
+Unfortunately, this topic is not presented clearly in the OpenID Connect protocol [[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)].

 ### 7.4 Logging

 Logging must enable the reconstruction of the course of the communication between GOVSSO and the client application for each occasion of using GOVSSO.
 For this purpose, all following requests and responses must be logged by GOVSSO as well as by the client application: authentication_request, authentication_redirect, token_request, session_update_request, session_update_redirect, logout_request, logout_redirect, backchannel_logout.
 As the volumes of data transferred are not large, the URL as well as the ID Token must be logged in full.
 The retention periods of the logs should be determined based on the importance of the client application.
 We advise using 1 … 7 years.
 In case of any issue, please submit an excerpt from the log (Which requests were sent to GOVSSO?
 Which responses were received?).
-Correlation of TARA and GOVSSO logs will be done on GOVSSO service provider side.

 ## 8 GOVSSO endpoints